hkatic/clock/readme.md

 # Clock and calendar Add-on for NVDA #

-* Authors: Hrvoje Katić, Abdel and NVDA contributors;
+* Authors: Hrvoje Katić, Abdel and NVDA contributors
-* Download [stable version][1];
+* Download [stable version][1]
-* Download [development version][2].
+* Download [development version][2]
+* NVDA compatibility: 2014.3 and beyond

-This addon enables the advanced clock, alarm timer and calendar functionality for NVDA.
+This add-on enables the advanced clock, alarm timer and calendar functionality for NVDA.

 Instead of always getting time and date from Windows, you can customize how times and dates should be spoken and brailled by NVDA.

 Additionally, you can obtain the current day, week number, as well as the remaining days before the end of the current year, and you can also set automatic time announcement on specified interval.

-There's also a stopwatch and Alarm timer features built-in to the addon, that lets you time your tasks, such as copying files, installing programs, or cooking meals.
+There's also a stopwatch and Alarm timer features built-in to the add-on that lets you time your tasks, such as copying files, installing programs, or cooking meals.

 ## Note: